-Calendar Year 2021
+Calendar Year 2023

 - 9. Governor's revised recommended budget in January - 10.
 Governor's amendments to the revised recommended budget in April - 11.
-Legislative approved revised budget in May funding structure:
+Legislative approved revised budget in May

-What are the components of the approved budget?
+Components of the approved budget

-The approved budget may include any combination of the following, depending on the agency's
+The approved budget may include any combination of the following, depending on the agency's funding structure:

-SGF, EDIF, CIF, ELARF, Special Revenue Fund Special Revenue Fund SWPF (with an expenditure limit) (no expenditure limit) Appropriations bill: • Supp. for current FY All money appropriates All money appropriates Reg. for budget FY New money but expenditures are and any amount in the · Capital for budget FY (appropriation) constrained by a limit fund can be spent Omnibus bill: for either current or budget year Pay plan distributions · With a limit Old money • (No distinction between • (No distinction between Without a limit (reappropriation) new & old money) new & old money)
+SGF, EDIF, CIF, ELARF, SWPF Special Revenue Fund (with an expenditure limit) Special Revenue Fund (no expenditure limit) New money (appropriation) Appropriations bill: Supp. for current FY Reg. for budget FY Capital for budget FY Omnibus bill: for either current or budget year Pay plan distributions + All money appropriates but expenditures are constrained by a limit + All money appropriates and any amount in the fund can be spent Old money (reappropriation) With a limit Without a limit (No distinction between new & old money) (No distinction between new & old money)